-Wise Way Read the Bible Companion chapters for the day on Sunday morning (two out of the three portions); and the same at week-night meeting (one portion).
+Read the Bible Companion chapters for the day on Sunday morning (two out of the three portions); and the same at weeknight meeting (one portion).
+Thus there is no delay nor embarrassment.

-Reason for the Latter: No delay or embarrassment.
 Everybody knows what is to be read.
-But the principal advantage is that great and interesting variety of spiritual matter is afforded, as compared with a plan that results in a very limited selection with some chapters several times over a short time.
+But the principal advantage is that great and interesting variety of spiritual matter is afforded, as compared with a plan that results in a very limited selection, with some chapters several times over in a short time.

-VIII.
-FRATERNAL ANNOUNCEMENTS --
+viii.
+FRATERNAL ANNOUNCEMENTS